Who it’s for

 • Dashboards, queues, reports, and communication traceability give program leaders the oversight layer they actually need.

-Queue-based control
+Queue-based utility control

 Shared record integrity